bjerrep/obsoleta/README.md

 	    ]
 	}

-Wether or not the optional track, arch and buildtype are globally enabled is defined in a configuration file loaded by Obsoleta.
+Whether or not the optional track, arch and buildtype are globally enabled is defined in a configuration file loaded by Obsoleta.
 Even if they are enabled they are optional in the json files which might be the reason for any small inconsistencies further down this page.

+A package file can contain any custom information next to the obsoleta data which will be preserved by dixi (further down this page) when it is updating package files, and that can be queried by dixi as well if given the key.
+If the package file would be the right place to say keep extra information for e.g. the build system to use, then its a possibility.

 ### Specifying a package, 'compact name'